mobajemu-msft/groove-api-documentation/groove/using-the-groove-restful-services/obtaining-a-developer-access-token.md

 </a>
 Because the access tokens are only valid for 24 hours, they must be refreshed by sending a second request to the Live service (located at <https://login.live.com/accesstoken.srf>).
 We recommended that your code refresh them proactively before the end of the period in order to avoid having a period of time when the Groove Service can't be used.

 This 24 hours duration may change in the future.
-You should not hardcode it, but rather rely on the validity duration returned in the response by Azure Datamarket along with the access token.
+You should not hardcode it, but rather rely on the validity duration returned in the Live service response along with the access token.

 ## Sample code
 +  [Getting Started with the Groove SDK](../getting-started.md)